Concursive/concoursesuitecrm-community/pref/cfs/source/readme-libraries.txt

 | ABOUT THIS SOFTWARE                                                      |
 ----------------------------------------------------------------------------

-Centric CRM licenses libraries and code from the following projects, some are proprietary in which Dark Horse Ventures has been granted a license to redistribute, some are Open Source and are used according to the project
+Concourse Suite Community Edition licenses libraries and code from the following projects, some are proprietary in which Concursive Corporation has been granted a license to redistribute, some are Open Source and are used according to the project
 license: